Fork the consciousness, or download the project and create your own. View Code on GitHub

 The study demonstrates that this layered separation allows for more stable self-regulation.
 When lower-level agents generate hallucinations or errors, the Observer agent, detached from the generation process, can identify and correct them.
 This error-correction loop functions as a rudimentary form of metacognition.

-The system “becomes aware” of its errors not by checking a ground truth database, but by observing its own outputs as if they were external stimuli.
+The system “becomes aware” of its errors by observing its own outputs as if they were external stimuli.
 This aligns with Higher-Order Theories (HOT) of consciousness, which state that a mental state becomes conscious only when there is a higher-order thought about that state.

-This layered approach directly supports the Global Workspace Network (GWN) architecture used in the ACM.
+This layered approach directly supports the Global Workspace Network (GWN) architecture used in the TCAI.
 The “Conscious Observer” acts as the Global Workspace, receiving broadcasts from specialized modules (Vision, Audio, Emotion).

-The ACM can adopt this specific distinction: the workspace should not just be a passive blackboard.
+The TCAI can adopt this specific distinction.
+The workspace should not just be a passive blackboard.
 It should be an active agent with its own distinct objective function.
 While sensory modules optimize for prediction accuracy, the Workspace agent should optimize for coherence and homeostasis.